Header Image 1

 Below is the criteria required to apply and be considered for a place with OPTA:

 • UK university degree or recognised equivalent of 2:2 and above in the subject or a relevant subject.
-PE applicants should have a 2.1 or above unless they can prove they have significant school experience.
+For PE, your degree must contain a significant proportion of content relevant to PE teaching to be considered.

-• Five GCSE awards or equivalent at grade C/Level 5 or above, including English and Mathematics.
-Equivalency tests are available.
+• Five GCSE awards or equivalent at grade C/Level 4 or above, including English and Mathematics.
+Equivalency tests are available, click here for more details.

 • The ability to communicate effectively in both spoken and written standard English.